ahmadajal/MoDE/README.md

 - distances, and,
 - orders or importance rankings.

 An unique characteristic of MoDE is that it does not require exact distances between the objects, like most visualization techniques do.
-We can give ranges of lower and upper bound distances between objects, which means that MoDE can **effectively visualize compressed data**!
+We can give ranges of lower and upper bound distances between objects, which means that MoDE can **effectively visualize compressed or uncertain data**!

 Moreover, this embedding method enhances **interpretability** because: